 - Open ArcGIS Pro.

 - Set the elevation surface to zero.
 Because time is used as the vertical axis in visualizing the space-time cube, it is important for accurate interpretation that all locations on the ground are at the same elevation.
 This way, all time-step intervals start at the same base.
-In order to do this, the default elevation services need to be shut off.
+To do this, the default elevation services need to be shut off.
 To turn off elevation services, right-click the new Scene in the Contents pane and click Properties.
 Browse to the Elevation Surface tab, expand Ground, and remove the elevation services that are being used by default.

-See Navigation in ArcGIS Pro to learn more about navigating and exploring your 3D scene.
+- See Navigation in ArcGIS Pro to learn more about navigating and exploring your 3D scene.

 Visualizing the Space Time Cube in 2D